progwise/clean-code-react/README.md

 ## Appendix

-Optionally, you could include additional sections or resources, such as troubleshooting tips, FAQs, or further reading materials related to the food recommendation website or the technologies used in the tutorial.
+Optionally, we could include additional sections or resources, such as troubleshooting tips, FAQs, or further reading materials related to the food recommendation website or the technologies used in the tutorial.